Editor-in-Chief – Michael Cass-Antony

 Fall Senior Editor – Edward Rivera

-Edd Rivera is an MA4 at SAIS while simultaneously pursuing a JD at Columbia Law School.
+Edd Rivera is a second-year M.A. candidate at the Johns Hopkins School of Advanced International Studies (SAIS) and is simultaneously pursuing a JD at Columbia Law School.
 Edd has experience working on law journals, and working in different law offices.
 He holds a BA in Economics and Political Science from Boston University.

 Managing Editor – Allison M. Feikes

-Allison Feikes is a second year M.A. student at the Johns Hopkins School of Advanced International Studies where she concentrates in International Economics and European and Eurasian Studies.
+Allison Feikes is a second-year M.A. student at the Johns Hopkins School of Advanced International Studies (SAIS) where she concentrates in International Economics and European and Eurasian Studies.
 Prior to starting at SAIS, Feikes was a Fulbright Scholar in Canakkale, Turkey.
 She has completed a wide range of internships including research at Turkish think tanks in D.C., the U.S. Mission to the EU, and the U.S. Senate.
+Feikes graduated from the Honors College at Western Kentucky University with a Bachelors in International Affairs and Political Science.
 She studies French and Turkish.